Dog Pound

 No Lights, Just Performance.
 The era of flashing rainbow lights is fading.
 The cleanest setups now feature matte black towers, white desk pads, and warm ambient lighting.
 It looks professional during the day and immersive at night.

-The Vertical Second Monitor
+The Vertical Monitor

 Chat Command Center.
 You rarely see side-by-side landscape monitors anymore.
 Players are rotating their second screen 90 degrees to be vertical.
 It is the perfect layout for reading Discord chat, Spotify playlists, or strategy guides while you play on the main screen.